neupokoev/neupokoev/README.md

 - :mortar_board: I have a **Master's Degree in Applied Mathematics**

-- :snowflake: I’m currently working in **the best international company**
+- :snowflake: I’m currently working remotely in **the best international company**

 - 🌱 I’m currently learning **Automation tools and practices with QA.guru**